JakuWorks/Self-Hosted-Discord-Bot-Example-Python/README.md

 ## Short Description
-This is a simple template for a self-hosted discord bot.
+This is a simple template for a self-hosted discord bot<br>
-This project does not contain many commands
+This project does not contain many commands<br>
-**This project is old (around year 2022) and its quality Does Not reflect my current skills**
+**This project is old and its quality does not reflect my current skills**

 ## Used Languages